Haufe-Lexware/api-style-guide/rest-principles.md

 ### Use sub-resources for Relations

-Use sub-ressources for related ressources.
-Limit the nesting to one sub-ressource.
+Use sub-resources for related resources.
+Limit the nesting to one sub-resource.

 ### Resource naming